Richardinho/react-hero-app-with-routing/intro.md

 I personally find the React solution more elegant.
 It seems right to me that components should be able to decide for themselves what to do in response to the current location of the page.
 On the other hand, the Angular router has access to information on all the routes within the app.
 This potentially makes it more powerful than the React router.

+I only experimented with whether React's router could match Angular.
+I did not attempt to find out in what ways it was better.
+React router's website claims that, because they use dynamic routes, their router is much more powerful than React's.
+This is something I would like to investigate in the future.

-#### Named Outlets
+#### Secondary Routes and Named Outlets
-Named Outlets are one of the features of Angular that are not easily replicated in React.
-This is a consequence of the different paradigms represented by the two libraries.

 In Angular, the outlet is a DOM element into which is rendered the component configured for the current primary route.
 The primary route is that represented by the main part of the URL: the part which appears to the immediate right of the schema and consists of URL segments separated by forward slashes.
-But Angular also supports what are called *secondary routes*.
+Angular also supports *secondary routes*.
-Secondary routes are independent of the main route and are rendered into separate outlets, called *named outlets*.
+Secondary routes are independent of the main route and are rendered into separate outlets called *named outlets*.
-Secondary routes routes appear in the URL after the primary route and are surrounded in parenthesis, as in the following example:
 They are represented in the URL using a special syntax consisting of an outlet name and its corresponding path separated with a colon and surrounded by parenthesis, as in the following:

 ```